 One of the typical problems with innovative maneuvering is that it can disrupt what is currently working for an organization.
 However, the cloud can be an offshoot of your business rather than the complete structure.
 A cloud project can exist on its own.

 Because change is difficult for many organizations, they don’t prioritize it.
 However, because they don’t prioritize it, it becomes more difficult because there is no framework in place to organize projects geared toward novel adaptation.
 The cloud can serve as that framework, provided the company also creates goals and guidelines to accompany it.

 The IT staff of a business is often so focused on defense – blocking security threats, as well as preventing bugs and other systemic breakdowns – that the offense never takes the field.
 If apps and innovation are transferred into cloud environments, the IT team can use that atmosphere to be proactive and score some points on your rivals.

-The cloud hosting options are certainly growing quickly.
+The cloud server hosting options are certainly growing quickly.
 The real question for each business is the extent to which they will be a part of that process.
 As seen above, there are strong and specific advantages of using a Cloud Server as a part of your infrastructure.
 Atlantic.Net can be your partner in the process.

-Cloud hosting is just one of four services Atlantic.net offers – we also offer managed, dedicated and HIPAA compliant hosting solutions.
+Cloud server hosting is just one of four services Atlantic.net offers – we also offer managed, dedicated and HIPAA compliant hosting solutions.
 Contact us today for a consultation.

 By Kent Roberts; comic words by Kent Roberts and art by Leena Cruz.